MultimodalObserver-2/mo/api/README.md

   - **Important**: To properly integrate test coverage into SonarQube analysis, you must generate the coverage report in **XML** format.

+- **Building the API**:
+  - The build command will create a production-ready version of the API.
+  - The output will be stored in the `dist/` directory.
+  - The build will be generated for the operating system on which the build process is being executed.

 ---

 ## 📦 Useful Poetry Commands